KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 ```

 Keyboard actions can also be triggered by keyboard-specific gestures that are applied to buttons.
 If you use a ``SystemKeyboard``, action gestures will be automatically applied to the various buttons.

-KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and apply it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
-You can replace it with a custom handler to customize how actions are handled.